WP Security Audit Log

 - Built-in support for reverse proxies and web application firewalls

-- Integration with WhatIsMyIpAddress.com allow you to get all information about an IP address with just a mouse click.
+- Integration with WhatIsMyIpAddress.com β get all information about an IP address with a single click

 - Limit who can view the WordPress activity log by users or roles

-- Settings to enable/disable individual event IDs from the activity log
+- Enable or disable individual event IDs from the activity log

 - Configurable dashboard widget highlighting the most recent critical activity